You’re impatient. You want success and you want it fast.

 Every player has strengths and weaknesses.
 If you know yours you can take full advantage (while playing down the weaknesses).

-This is a great shortcut because it stops you thinking you need every shot in the book to do well.
+This is a great shortcut.
+Stop thinking you need every shot in the book.
 As KP says, he really only drives and pulls seam bowling.
 With a couple of shots and plenty of hard work you will get a bucketful of runs without wasting time working on unnecessary shots.

 Plus, while only using your best shots, you will stay in longer as you will make less technical errors.